Rural Ministry: Supporting Rural Communities

-Rural Ministry Meetings - two events held during the year for anyone interested in Rural Ministry.
-The meetings will look at parish support and growth and rural issues, and will include speakers who will address wider issues.
-Details of future meetings will appear on the Rural webpage, diocesan events page and E-bulletin.
+Rural Ministry Meetings - two events held during the year for anyone lay or clergy interested in Rural Ministry and mission.
+The meetings look at parish support and growth and rural issues, and include speakers who address wider issues.

 Seasons and Festivals of the Agricultural Year (Service Ideas):